elhomosiguiente/api-ai-unity/README.md

 ### Usage

-ApiAi Unity SDK let you to perform the following actions:
+ApiAi Unity SDK lets you perform the following actions:

-1. Start listening process and then send voice data to the api.ai service for recognition and processing
+1. Start the listening process and then send voice data to the Api.ai service for recognition and processing
-2. Send simple text request to the api.ai service
+2. Send a simple text request to the Api.ai service
-3. Use integrated Android recognition engine for recognition and send recognized text to the api.ai service for processing
+3. Use the integrated Android recognition engine to send recognized text to the Api.ai service for processing

-#### Using API.AI recognition
+#### Using Api.ai recognition

-To use API.AI voice recognition service you need to provide ApiAiUnity object with valid `AudioSource` object.
-It can be usually recieved using  `GetComponent<AudioSource>()` function.
+To use the Api.ai voice recognition service you need to provide the ApiAiUnity object with a valid ‘AudioSource’ object.
+This can usually be received by using the `GetComponent<AudioSource>()` function.

-Temporary limitation of this case is if you using API.AI recognition you need to stop listening manually.
-So, use this code snippets to start and stop listening.
+A temporary limitation of this situation is that if you are using Api.ai recognition, you need to stop listening manually.
+You can use these code snippets to start and stop listening:

 ``` csharp
 public void StartListening()